prashantgavli116/POWAR-BI-DASHBOARDS-PROJECT/README.md

 🚀 How to Use

-Open .pbix in Power BI Desktop.
+Open IPL DASHBOARD BY PG.pbix in Power BI Desktop.

 Explore the dashboard — apply filters, slicers, and interact with visuals